§6 ch3: Resource Family Assessment and Licensing Process

-In response the FCSR will assign a USER ID number to the Children’s Service Worker to be used exclusively for access to the FCSR.
+In response FCSR will assign a USER ID number to the CSW to be used exclusively for access to the FCSR.
 The USER ID and instructions on how to do the password and how to run a background screening will be faxed to the worker.
-This ID and password are autonomous from the worker’s current ID and passwords used for logging on to the state computer system, FACES and PROD.
-The password is on a 30-day expiration cycle and the worker will have to update it every thirty (30) days, just as with the PROD password.
+This ID and password are autonomous from the worker’s current ID and passwords used for logging on to the state computer system FACES, and PROD.
+The password is on a 30-day expiration cycle and the worker will have to update it every 30 days just as with the PROD password.

-- Examine Case net, the Missouri State Courts Automated Case Management System, for any reference to Orders of Protection filed, either for a child or adult.
+- Examine Case.net, the Missouri State Courts Automated Case Management System for any reference to Orders of Protection filed, either for a child or adult.
 There are limits to the use of Case.net.
-Case.net is not yet statewide so will not include all county circuit courts.
-Also, at this time public view does not include identifiers such as social security and birth dates; so, it is difficult to determine whether the individual you are searching is the same as one found in Case.net.
+Case.net is not yet statewide, so will not include all county circuit courts.
+Also, at this time, public view does not include identifiers such as social security numbers and birth dates; so it is difficult to determine whether the individual for whom you are searching is the same as the one found on Case.net.

-- In locations where Case.net is not yet available, check with the circuit court for any pertinent information, including a record of Orders of Protection filed, both for a child or an adult.
-Additional circuit courts may need to be contacted if there is reason for concern.
-Any fee charged by the circuit court will be paid by the applicant.
+In locations where Case.net is not yet available, check with the circuit court for any pertinent information, including a record of Orders of Protection filed, both for a child or an adult.

 Staff may not approve the application of any person in which a record check reveals that a felony conviction for child abuse or neglect, spousal abuse, a crime against children (including child pornography), or a crime involving violence, including rape, sexual assault, or homicide, but not including other physical assault or battery was determined by a court of competent jurisdiction.

 Staff may also not approve the application of any person who in the past five (5) years has had a court of competent jurisdiction determine a felony conviction for physical assault, battery, or a drug-related offense.